pyeventsourcing/eventsourcing/docs/topics/domain.rst

 and the ``@event`` decorator will speed your creativity in developing a most :ref:`compact and effective <Declarative syntax>` event-sourced domain model.

-This module appears first in the documentation, not because it is the most important section, but rather because this was overwhelmingly the order preferred by the community of users of the library, as expressed in a vote on the matter in 2021.

 Aggregates in DDD
 =================